 Turning to intellectual pursuits it still cannot be denied that great thinkers, who may seem to do their best work in solitude, are in fact members of associations.
 What great thinker does not turn, albeit by some median such as books, to the minds of other thinkers and work to some extent with the tools and materials which his predecessors have provided?

 But let us not move too fast.
 Perhaps the reader is not certain what is meant by an association.
 Definition of terms is necessary lest misunderstanding arise.
-16th-century theologian, politician, and theorist Johannes Althusius provides a definition of association:
+Sixteenth century theologian, politician, and theorist Johannes Althusius provides a definition of association:

 The simple and private association is a society and symbiosis initiated by a special covenant among the members for the purpose of bringing together and holding in common a particular interest.
 This is done according to their agreement and way of life, that is, according to what is necessary and useful for organized private symbiotic life.

-Harmony of interests has great bearing on not only economics, but civics, family life, charities, recreation clubs, etc. etc…
+Harmony of interests has great bearing on not only economics but civics, family life, charities, recreation clubs, etc.

 Former Harvard historian Carol Quigley writes in his massive study of the 19th and 20th centuries, Tragedy and Hope,